We will explain how we use any personal data we collect about you or that you provide to us.

 Why we process your personal data and on what legal basis

-We are committed to protecting your privacy and handling your data in an open and transparent manner and as such we process your personal data in accordance with the General Data Protection Regulation (GDPR) and the local data protection law for one or more of the following reasons:
+We are committed to protecting your privacy and handling your data in an open and transparent manner and as such we process your personal data in accordance with the Data Protection Act 2018 for one or more of the following reasons:

 - For the performance of a contract

-We process personal data in order to perform banking transactions and offer financial services based on contracts with our customers but also to be able to complete our acceptance procedure so as to enter into a contract with prospective customers.
+- to be able to complete our acceptance procedure so as to enter into a contract with prospective customers

-The purpose of processing personal data depends on the requirements for each product or service and the contract terms and conditions provide more details of the relevant purposes.
+The purpose of processing personal data depends on the requirements for each product or service and the product terms and conditions provide more details of the relevant purposes.

 - For compliance with a legal obligation